1992 San Diego Chargers season: Players change

-Arrivals

 On July 27, John Friesz ended a lengthy holdout, signing a two-year deal as the Chargers' starting quarterback.
 Twelve days later, he suffered a knee injury in the team's preseason opener after a late hit by Ken Harvey.
-Friesz required surgery for torn knee ligaments and was ruled out for the season, leaving journeyman Bob Gagliano as the only available quarterback with regular season experience.
+Friesz required surgery for torn knee ligaments and was ruled out for the season, leaving journeyman Bob Gagliano as the only available quarterback with regular-season experience.

 In April's NFL draft, Beathard had contacted Washington about the potential trade of a 5th-round draft pick for third-string quarterback Stan Humphries, a player he himself had drafted while serving as Washington's general manager in 1988.
 That trade fell through, but the parties reached an agreement after Friesz's injury, with Humphries moving to San Diego in exchange for what proved to be a 3rd-round pick in the 1993 draft.
 The new quarterback was already familiar with the Chargers' offensive system, as Dan Henning had been influential in both San Diego (as head coach) and Washington (as offensive coordinator).
 Humphries, who had fallen out of favor with Joe Gibbs in Washington, described the move as "a new life for me and a new opportunity".
-He would start 76 regular season games with the Chargers over the next six seasons, leading them to their first Super Bowl appearance and ultimately earning a place in the Chargers Hall of Fame.
+He would start 76 regular season games with the Chargers over the next six seasons, leading them to their only Super Bowl appearance and ultimately earning a place in the Chargers Hall of Fame.

 Other arrivals included a pair of defensive linemen, Blaise Winter and Shawn Lee.
 Winter had been with the Chargers for two seasons in the late 1980s, but was unable to find a team in 1991.
-After winning a spot on the Chargers' roster, he made six sacks and was granted the Ed Block Courage Award by his teammates.
+After winning a spot on the Chargers' roster, he made six sacks during the regular season and was granted the Ed Block Courage Award by his teammates.
 Lee was a midseason acquisition from Miami, who saw limited action in 1992, but would start 15 games in each of the next three seasons.
 Cornerback Sean Vanhorse had been unable to get onto the field in his first two seasons in the league, but started nine games in 1992 after the Chargers picked him up through Plan B free agency.

-NFL Draft
+NFL draft

-San Diego made Tennessee defensive end Chris Mims their first pick in the draft, with Beathard praising the player's pass rushing ability.
+San Diego made Tennessee defensive end Chris Mims their first pick in the draft, with Beathard praising the player's pass-rushing ability.
 Mims produced 10 sacks in his rookie year, and 38 in total during seven seasons with the Chargers.

 Other selections made less of an impact in San Diego.
-2nd-round pick Marquez Pope would play in the NFL for ten seasons, but only two of those were with the Chargers, for whom he started only a single game.
+Second-round pick Marquez Pope would play in the NFL for ten seasons, but only two of those were with the Chargers, for whom he started only a single game.
 Their next selection, wide receiver Ray Ethridge, caught only two passes in his career.
-5th-round offensive linemen Curtis Whitley and Eric Jonassen started two games each.
+Fifth-round offensive linemen Curtis Whitley and Eric Jonassen started two games each.
 Further down the draft, blocking tight end Deems May started six games in his rookie year, and spent five seasons in San Diego.